valkey-io/valkey-doc/docs/reference/gopher.md

 ---
-title: "Redis and the Gopher protocol"
+title: "Valkey and the Gopher protocol"
 linkTitle: "Gopher protocol"
 weight: 10
-description: The Redis Gopher protocol implementation
+description: The Valkey Gopher protocol implementation
 aliases:
   - /topics/gopher
 ---

 ** Note: Support for Gopher was removed in Redis OSS 7.0 **

-Redis contains an implementation of the Gopher protocol, as specified in the [RFC 1436](https://www.ietf.org/rfc/rfc1436.txt).
+Valkey contains an implementation of the Gopher protocol, as specified in the [RFC 1436](https://www.ietf.org/rfc/rfc1436.txt).

 The Gopher protocol was very popular in the late '90s.
-It is an alternative to the web, and the implementation both server and client side is so simple that the Redis server has just 100 lines of code in order to implement this support.
+It is an alternative to the web, and the implementation both server and client side is so simple that the Valkey server has just 100 lines of code in order to implement this support.

 What do you do with Gopher nowadays?
 Well Gopher never *really* died, and